Edward Conor Marshall O'Brien: Gun running

 O'Brien had some involvement with gun running in 1914 on behalf of the Irish Volunteers, for political reasons (he was a home ruler) and because he had experience in sailing.
-On 26 July 1914, 900 guns were brought to Howth harbour aboard Erskine Childer's yacht Asgard.
+On 26 July 1914, 900 guns were brought to Howth harbour aboard Erskine Childers' yacht Asgard.
 As part of the same operation Conor O Brien transported arms on his yacht, Kelpie.
 The guns on Kelpie were transhipped to another yacht, Chotah, owned by Sir Thomas Myles, before being landed at Kilcoole in County Wicklow on 1 August 1914.
 After the gun running incidents, O'Brien served in the Royal Naval Volunteer Reserve.

 Mountaineering

 O'Brien was a keen mountaineer as well as a sailor.
 He was known for climbing in bare feet, He climbed Mount Brandon in south-west Ireland and Mount Snowdon in Wales with George Mallory and Geoffrey Winthrop Young among others.
-Later, during his circumnavigation 1923-1925 he planned to climb Mount Cook / Aoraki in the Southern Alps in New Zealand's South Island.
+Later, during his circumnavigation 1923–1925 he planned to climb Mount Cook / Aoraki in the Southern Alps in New Zealand's South Island.
 However because of delays during his circumnavigation he arrived in New Zealand too late.